A Survey on the Application of Large Language Models in Scenario-Based Testing of Automated Driving Systems: LLM applications by phase

 \subsubsection{LLM as a Standardized Format Generator}

 This subsection reviews studies in which LLMs are employed to generate standardized scenario formats from intermediate representations, rather than directly from scenario source, as illustrated in step~\ding{175} of~\autoref{fig:LLM-role}.
 In the study by Zorin et al.~\cite{Zorin.2024}, accident data related to ADSs are collected from online sources and converted into key textual descriptions using Python scripts.
 LLMs are then utilized in conjunction with predefined templates to produce scenario files compliant with the XOSC standard.
-Similarly, Tian et al.~\cite{tian2024llm} employ Large Multimodal Models (LMMs) to generate safety-critical scenarios from non-accident traffic videos.
-Optical flow data and Chain-of-Thought (CoT) reasoning are used to construct abstract representations, which are subsequently transformed into executable programs.
-The generated scenarios are validated through a dual-layer optimization framework, and the resulting trajectories are encoded using AVUnit~\cite{avunit2024}.
+Subsequent syntax and semantic checks demonstrate the approach’s practicality, though its utility is not confirmed by domain experts, data collection is constrained by web access policies, and generalizability remains limited without industrial simulator testing.
+Similarly, Tian et al.~\cite{tian2024llm} employ LMMs to generate safety-critical scenarios from non-accident traffic videos.
+Optical flow data and CoT reasoning are used to construct abstract representations, which are subsequently transformed into executable programs.
+The generated scenarios are validated through a dual-layer optimization research, and the resulting trajectories are encoded using AVUnit~\cite{avunit2024}, though the approach remains limited by dataset dependence and the stochasticity of the search process.